iaine/yappyChuck/README.md

 # yappyChuck

-Yet another Python link to Chuck using Open SOund Control (OSC).
+Yet another Python link to Chuck using Open Sound Control (OSC).

 The library has two classes: Server and Client